Glossary of technical writing terms

 process

-A description of a system.
+A process is a sequence of things that occur in a system.
 Possibly, none, one, or many users are involved.
-The focus is on how the system operates, not on what users do.
-See also procedure.
+In a description of a process, the focus is on how the system operates, not on what people do.
+Refer also to procedure.

 Qtop of page